 - Initial job search motivation: We will exploratively examine whether initial job search motivation moderates the effect of our intervention on all outcomes.
 We will check for this in the benchmark analysis by interacting the treatment indicator by the measures of initial controlled and autonomous job search motivation (see Appendix 2). - Males and females: there is some evidence that males react stronger to increased control of job-search activities (Lombardi, 2018), and gender differences are a prioritized area for the Swedish PES.
-We will therefore study separate effects for males and females by interacting the treatment with a gender dummy. - Industry exposure to Corona: Our experiment was planned before the outbreak of the Corona-crisis and after some changes to messages we decided to start the experiment during the crisis.
-The widespread impact of Corona on the labor market motivates heterogeneity analyses for job seekers from industries, for instance, comparing individuals from highly negatively affected by Corona (e.g. hotels and restaurants) and job seekers who used to work in industries with less negative or even positive employment following Corona (e.g. retail and healthcare).
-Using aggregated data from Statistics Sweden on employment flows between industries and to non-employment we intend to classify industry exposure to Corona and using information from Statistics Sweden on previous jobs we can assign each job seeker to an industry.
-To study effects heterogeneity we interact the industry exposure measure with treatment status. - Local unemployment rate: high and low unemployment rate may affect job search motivation and the response to the two treatments in different ways.
+We will therefore study separate effects for males and females by interacting the treatment with a gender dummy. - Occupational exposure to Corona: Our experiment was planned before the outbreak of the Corona-crisis and after some changes to messages we decided to start the experiment during the crisis.
+The widespread impact of Corona on the labor market motivates heterogeneity analyses for job seekers from different occupations, for instance, comparing individuals in highly negatively affected occupations by Corona (e.g. waiters in restaurants) and job seekers who used to work in occupations with less negative or even positive employment following Corona (e.g. ICT-specialists or nurses).
+Using aggregated data from Statistics Sweden (wage statistics and employment records) on aggregate employment in each occupation we intend to classify occupation exposure to Corona by an indicator that selects those occupations for which the relative drop in number of workers employed in the occupation between the end of May 2020 and the end of May 2019 exceeds the median decrease.
+Each job seeker is then assigned to this exposure measure based on the last occupation exercised before entry into unemployment.
+To study effects heterogeneity we interact the occupational exposure measure with treatment status.

+- Local unemployment rate: high and low unemployment rate may affect job search motivation and the response to the two treatments in different ways.
 Even though we have no clear theoretical prediction we will explore if the treatment effects are smaller or larger in high and low unemployment markets.
 This is especially important since our experiment coincides with the Corona-crisis so that understanding effects heterogeneity across high and low unemployment markets may give some insights on the effects for more normal labor market periods.
 Following Cheung et al. (2019) we classify sample according to whether the monthly local unemployment rate is above or below median unemployment among the Swedish municipalities and interact this binary variable with treatment status. - Indicators of labor market attachment: The effects of the intervention may also vary by labor market attachment.
 We distinguish between individuals with short/long unemployment history, defined as having below/above the median number of unemployment days during the last four years prior to registration.